SergeyStaroletov/kohmar-firewall/README.md

 # kohmar-firewall
-Anomaly Detection System for network traffic in Realtime using Markov chains and Kohonen SOM
+Anomaly Detection System for network traffic in realtime using Markov chains and Kohonen SOM

 Variable-order Markov chain is used to represent TCP traffic states.